Screen Time and Online Learning

 When should my child be seen by an eye doctor?

-It is important to be evaluated by a pediatric ophthalmologist if your child is having symptoms related to online learning such as increased eye strain, headaches, double vision, or blurred vision, especially if they have not had a recent eye exam.
-The pediatric ophthalmologist will likely perform a complete eye exam to ensure your child does not have any other issues that could cause similar symptoms such as needing glasses or strabismus (eye misalignment).
+It is important to see a pediatric eye doctor (ophthalmologist) if the child is having eye problems such as eye pain, headaches, blurry vision, double vision, or eye strain after using screens.
+The doctor will likely perform a complete eye exam to check for any other issues causing these symptoms such as needing glasses or eye misalignment (strabismus).

 Sources: